-HOME investment funds will be delivered to receiving applicants as grants and loans.
+The investment of HOME funds will be provided to awarded recipients as grants and loans.
 No other forms of investment will be utilized for HOME funds.

 With the HOME-funded rental development program, the applicant must directly invest a minimum dollar amount into the total project funding pool.
 Furthermore, for those HOME-funded programs that are designed as gap-financing products, the applicant most first obtain primary financing investments typically through a mortgage or construction loan provided by a banking/lending institution.
 These types of leveraged investment requirements allow limited HOME dollars to spread across the maximum number of projects/units.